ECB's Asmussen sees no euro zone price pressures

 The ECB under President Mario Draghi has already gone further than under its previous chief, Jean-Claude Trichet.

-It has cut interest rates below 1 percent for the first time, pumped more than 1 trillion euros ($1.3 trillion) of ultra cheap three-year loans into the banking system and in September announced a new and potentially unlimited bond-buying program which has yet to be tapped.
+It has cut interest rates below 1 percent for the first time, pumped more than 1 trillion euros (812.6 billion pounds) of ultra cheap three-year loans into the banking system and in September announced a new and potentially unlimited bond-buying programme which has yet to be tapped.

 Asmussen said the ECB had taken on a more prominent role in solving the bloc's sovereign debt crisis, mainly because it had at the time been the only institution that was in a position to act swiftly, but he stressed that this was not normal.